 I am not a Christian Gnostic.
 Although most Christian Gnostics believe that the Old Testament god is a false god, they are of the belief that Jesus was our key to salvation through Gnosis.
 I believe, contrary to the ‘orthodox’ Gnostics, that Jesus was a redundant figure.
 The one who truly was our key to Gnosis was the Serpent.
 There was no need for Christ – the damage to the Demiurge had already been done in Eden, and the Gnostic current was already well under way by the time of Christ.
 I refer to myself as an Ophite Gnostic, which I see as interchangeable with the term Gnostic Luciferian or Luciferian Gnostic.
 The Ophites were a sect whose faith was born at the moment when the Serpent delivered us from eternal servitude.
 Ophitism is the worship of the Serpent of Eden, the name being derived from the Greek Ophis, serpent.
 Some scholars argue that the Ophites predated Christianity (note: the reality of pre-Christian Gnosticism is heavily debated), thus making them more akin to what one may call inverted Judaism, as the Ophite concept of what is holy, and what is unholy, is opposite that of their parent religion.

 This Ophite current is strong and enduring, and it has been seen emerging periodically throughout history.
-In fact, I am of the belief that the Ophite current will always be coursing through the blood of a select few, even beyond the death of all Abrahamic faiths, as the salvation from imposed ignorance will always be a threat, and so the venom of the Serpent will always be relevant.
+In fact, I am of the belief that the Ophite current will always be coursing through the blood of a select few, even beyond the death of all Abrahamic faiths, as imposed ignorance will always be a threat, and so the venom of the Serpent will always be relevant.

 3. One of the most interesting and distinct features that unifies what is called gnosticism is the rejection of the god of the Old Testament, who is considered a malicious figure, sometimes blind.